nvlinhvn/tetr99/README.md

-# 🟦 TETRIS — Battle Trainer
+# 🟦 TETR99 — Battle Trainer

 > A fast, no-install, browser-based block-stacking game with **garbage-line attack simulation** — built to sharpen your reflexes for competitive play.